NFPA 13: Sprinkler System Design & Installation Fundamentals

 Design and Installation Requirements

-NFPA 13 provides detailed specifications for the design and installation of sprinkler systems.
+What is required by NFPA for sprinkler systems?
+Well, NFPA 13 provides detailed specifications for the design and installation of sprinkler systems.
 These specifications include:

 1. System Type: The standard covers several types of sprinkler systems, including wet, dry, pre-action, and deluge systems.
 It specifies the appropriate system type based on various factors like building use, contents, and environment.